kubukoz/nix-config/README.md

 4. Pull this repo into `~/.nixpkgs`
 5. `nix-shell -p gnupg git-crypt`
 6. Generate gpg key: `gpg --gen-key`
+7. Export key to `keyserver.ubuntu.com`
+8. Import key on another machine with this
+9. `git-crypt add-gpg-user`

 ## Manual steps that still need to be taken care of manually when making changes